CLI Coronavirus Updates

-As of mid-November, entry into Mainland China for most non-Chinese nationals holding valid visas has been suspended.
+Entry into mainland China for most non-Chinese nationals holding valid visas has been suspended.
 Limited exceptions exist.
-Foreigners holding diplomatic, service, courtesy or C visas are still permitted to enter.
+Foreigners holding diplomatic, service, courtesy or C visas are still permitted to enter China.

-Foreigners whose intended activities are considered “necessary” usually need to obtain a special invitation letter, known as a PU Letter, from the Chinese government before they can apply for a Chinese visa.
+Foreigners whose intended activities are considered "necessary" usually need to obtain a special invitation letter, known as a PU letter, from the Chinese government before they can apply for a Chinese visa.
 Note that even with a PU letter, it is sometimes still not possible to obtain a visa.